MDK-Packs/CB_Lab4Layer/README.md

-`./build`    | Input: Scripts that generate reference examples from layers `./layers`   | Input: Software layers that are extracted from projects `./project`  | Input: Master software examples that used to generate the layers
+`./build`    | Input: Scripts that generate reference examples from layers `./layers`   | Input: Software layers that are extracted from projects `./project`  | Input: Master software examples that used to generate the layers `./docs`     | Documentation that explains how to create the software examples from scratch

 __Note:__ this is work in progress and there are several gaps that we will close in the near future: